wunnle/wunnle.com/src/posts/cleaner-code-with-redux-toolkit/index.md

 })
 ```

-The cool thing about `createAsyncThunk()` is, it has started, success and failed action creators built-in.
+The cool thing about `createAsyncThunk()` is, it has "started", "success" and "failed" action creators built-in.
 So when you dispatch `fetchColorList` action:

 * It'll dispatch `colorList/fetchColorList/pending`
-* Then if the promise resolves it'll dispatch `colorList/fetchColorList/fulfilled`
+* Then if the promise resolves, it'll dispatch `colorList/fetchColorList/fulfilled`
 * If promise is rejected, instead it'll dispatch  `colorList/fetchColorList/rejected`